Legally Blonde-2001

 Grade: B+

 Bruce Willis stars in a 1995 science-fiction thriller named 12 Monkeys that is sure to confuse even the keenest of viewers.
-Containing a plot that is impossible to follow (at least with only one watch), the film is quite novel and filled with edge nonetheless.

 With this film, Willis came into his own and proved to some naysayers that he is more versatile than a one-note action hero.
 He would develop even more as the years passed- think Sixth Sense (1999).

-The time involved threw me for a loop and I was not able to comprehend where things shifted to……or was part of it a memory possessed by Willis’s character as a little boy?
+The time involved threw me for a loop, and I was not able to comprehend where things shifted to……or was part of it a memory possessed by Willis’s character as a little boy?

-Nonetheless, in 2035 James Cole (Willis) is a prisoner who is selected by “the powers that be” to go back in time to find a cure for a deadly virus that has wiped out a large part of the world.
-He is transported to the year 1990 instead of 1996 and lands in a psychiatric hospital, where he meets fanatical Jeffrey Goines (Brad Pitt).
+Nonetheless, in 2035, James Cole (Willis) is a prisoner who is selected by “the powers that be” to go back in time to find a cure for a deadly virus that has wiped out a large part of the world.

 The intention to make Willis and Stowe a romantic couple did not seem to quite work at first, but their chemistry grew on me.
-The duo never received a “happily ever after” finale as they deserved nor was their troubled romance ever fully realized to say nothing of consummated.

 The flirtation and bond they share felt more like a tease than anything else, or rather, having two Hollywood heavyweights forge some sort of romance.
-Regardless, “romance” did not seem the point of this film.

 I much prefer his more subdued work in Seven (released the same year), or future roles in Babel (2006) and Moneyball (2011).

-Appealing in parts are the frequent exterior shots of the cities of Philadelphia and Baltimore, where the film is set.
-Treats include the Baltimore-Washington International Airport, Pennsylvania Convention Center, and Eastern State Penitentiary filming locations as well as numerous highway and bridge shots, which add tons of authenticity.
+Treats include the Baltimore-Washington International Airport, the Pennsylvania Convention Center, and the Eastern State Penitentiary filming locations, as well as numerous highway and bridge shots that add tons of authenticity.

-A major score for the film, and Alfred Hitchcock fans everywhere, is the incorporation of classic film clips, specifically the mysterious Vertigo (1958) into the story.
+A major score for the film, and Alfred Hitchcock fans everywhere, is the incorporation of classic film clips, specifically the mysterious Vertigo (1958), into the story.

 As Kathryn and James camp out in a rustic movie theater and disguise themselves as different people, they watch a marathon of Hitchcock films (as evidenced by the many titles on the marquee).